A Low Effort Approach to Structured CNN Design Using PCA

 Given that it visually appears that each pruned out filter is absorbed by the one `closest' to it, we tried to determine if we could successfully predict the retained filter that would absorb the pruned out filter.
 Pearson correlation coefficient was used to quantify similarity between filters.
-We chose a filter to prune and checked if the filter that changed the most upon retraining the system was the one which had the maximum Pearson correlation coefficient with the filter being pruned out.
-For a measure of change, we used the L2 distance between the filter before and after retraining.
+A filter was chosen to be pruned and it was checked if the filter that changed the most upon retraining the system was the one which had the maximum Pearson correlation coefficient with the filter being pruned out.
+The L2 distance between the filter before and after retraining was used as a measure of change.
 Fig. \ref{fig:matches} shows an example iteration in which the filter identified as closest to the pruned out filter, and the filter that changed the most upon retraining were the same.
-But more significantly, we noticed that there were a lot of cases where the identified and predicted filters did not match, as sometimes one filter was absorbed by multiple filters combining to give the same feature as the pruned out filter, although each of them had low correlation coefficients individually.
+But more significantly, it was observed that there were a lot of cases where the identified and predicted filters did not match, as sometimes one filter was absorbed by multiple filters combining to give the same feature as the pruned out filter, although each of them had low correlation coefficients individually.
 An illustrating example of such a mismatch is explained in Fig. \ref{fig:mismatches}.

-This means that inherently ascribing a static significance to an element is counter-intuitive, as the element can be recreated upon retraining.
-Viewing compression from the angle that each network has learned some significant and non significant filters or weights implicitly assumes that there is a significance metric.
-Even thinking of pruning as a subset selection problem does not account for the fact that on retraining, the network can adjust its filters and therefore the subset from which we are selecting is not static.
+Viewing compression from the angle that each network has learned some significant and non significant filters or weights implicitly assumes that there is a static significance metric that can be ascribed to an element.
+This is counter-intuitive as the element can be recreated upon retraining.
+Even thinking of pruning as a subset selection problem does not account for the fact that on retraining, the network can adjust its filters and therefore the subset from which selection occurs is not static.
 This motivates a shift of perspective on model compression from removal of insignificant elements (neurons, connections, filters) to analyzing the space described by those elements.
-From our experiments, it would appear to be more beneficial instead to look at the behavior of the space described by the filters as a whole and find its dimensionality, which we discuss in the subsequent subsections.
+From our experiments, it would appear to be more beneficial instead to look at the behavior of the space described by the filters as a whole and find its dimensionality, which is discussed in the subsequent subsections.